mathewsanders/Mustard/README.md

 # Mustard

-Mustard is a Swift library for tokenizing strings when separating a string by whitespace doesn't cut it.
+Mustard is a Swift library for tokenizing strings when splitting by whitespace doesn't cut it.

 ## Quick start

 Mustard extends `String` with the method `tokens(from: CharacterSet...)` which allows you to pass in one or more character sets to use criteria to find tokens.

-Here's an example that extracts any sequence of characters that are made up either from the digits 0-9, or by letters.
+Here's an example that extracts any sequence of characters that are either letters or digits:

 ````Swift
 import Mustard